cloudify-cosmo/docs.getcloudify.org/content/kubernetes/wordpress.md

 weight: 200

 ---
 ## Overview

 The Cloudify Kubernetes Plugin Wordpress example demonstrates Cloudify Orchestrating the deployment of a Wordpress blog.

 ## Prerequisites

-* A Kubernetes Cluster.
-Use the Kubernetes Provider to set up your Kubernetes Cluster.
+* A Kubernetes Cluster - Use the Kubernetes Provider to set up your Kubernetes Cluster
-* Cloudify Kubernetes Plugin 2.2.0.
+* Cloudify Kubernetes Plugin 2.2.0
 * Secrets:
   * kubernetes_master_ip
   * kubernetes_master_port
   * kubernetes_token

 ## Installation

+To install the Wordpress blueprint example from the Cloudify CLI:

 {{< gsHighlight bash >}}
 cfy install https://github.com/cloudify-incubator/cloudify-kubernetes-plugin/archive/2.2.1.zip --blueprint-filename examples/wordpress-blueprint.yaml --blueprint-id wordpress
 {{< /gsHighlight >}}

 ## Review the installation

+List the node-instance to see that the installation succeeded.

 {{< gsHighlight  bash  >}}
 $ cfy node-instances list -d wordpress